-During the year, DAS demonstrated an overall high level of both environmental performance and administrative compliance with the resource consents as defined in Section 1.1.4.
+During the year, Corteva demonstrated an overall high level of both environmental performance and administrative compliance with the resource consents as defined in Section 1.1.4

-3.5 Recommendations from the 2018-2019 Annual Report
+3.5 Recommendations from the 2019-2020 Annual Report

-In the 2018-2019 Annual Report, it was recommended:
+In the 2019-2020 Annual Report, it was recommended:

-- 1. THAT in the first instance, monitoring of consented activities at the DAS Paritutu Road plant in the 2019-2020 year continue at the same level as in 2018-2019. - 2.
-THAT should there be issues with environmental or administrative performance in 2019-2020, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary. - 3.
-THAT the option for a review of resource consents 4020-4 and 4108-2 in June 2020, as set out in conditions of the consents, not be exercised, on the grounds that the current conditions are adequate to avoid, remedy or mitigate any adverse effects on the environment.
+- 1. THAT in the first instance, monitoring of consented activities at the DAS Paritutu Road plant in the 2020-2021 year continue at the same level as in 2019-2020. - 2.
+THAT should there be issues with environmental or administrative performance in 2020-2021, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.